47chapters/letsgo/docs/backgound/tenants-and-users.md

 ## Tenants and users

 Most B2B applications have a concept of a _tenant_ which is separate from the concept of a _user_.
-LetsGo has a first class support for modeling tenants and users and their relationship, along with related concepts like subscription plans and invitations.
+LetsGo has first-class support for modeling tenants and users and their relationships, along with related concepts like subscription plans and invitations.

 <img width="778" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/d9b562e8-363d-444c-a3ea-2bdebe4ccbd2">

-A _tenant_ is unit of organization specific to the customer of the app.
-The concept may have different names depending on the domain of the app, for example a _team_, a _project_, an _organization_, or a _workspace_.
+A _tenant_ is a unit of organization specific to the customer of the app.
+The concept may have different names depending on the domain of the app, for example, a _team\_\_, a \_project_, an _organization_, or a _workspace_.

-A _user_ of the app is a unique identity from the [authentication](./authentication-authorization-and-trust.md) perspective.
+A _user_ of the app has a unique identity from the [authentication](./authentication-authorization-and-trust.md) perspective.
 In practical terms, in the context of accessing the app's functionality through the browser, a user is a physical human being.

 A _tenant_ may have multiple _users_.
-This represents a situation where multiple users have access to the same project, workspace, or a team, and is a frequent pattern in B2B apps.
+This represents a situation where multiple users have access to the same project, workspace, or team, and is a frequent pattern in B2B apps.

 A _user_ in turn may have access to multiple _tenants_.
-For example, Fubar and Fubaz are companies who are customers of your app.
+For example, Fubar and Fubaz are companies that are customers of your app.
 They are different _tenants_ in your system.
 Now, John is a contractor who works for both Fubar and Fubaz.
 John is a _user_ in our app who can access either _tenant_ Fubar or _tenant_ Fubaz.
 The way this manifests itself in the UI presented to the user in the _web_ component is via the tenant selector dropdown:

 <img width="254" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/7ff31d3a-c2b3-4f96-8b69-11d931179dc8">